The Rhein / Rhine / Rijn in Switzerland, France, Germany, Holland

 Traveling along and on the Rhine River has long been popular.
-Europe’s premier waterway has been very important for commerce in the pre-industrial era and although the Rhine is now less vital for trade, the river is still very much used commercially.
+Europe’s premier waterway has been very important for commerce in the pre-industrial era, and although the Rhine is now less vital for trade, the river is still very much used commercially.
 The Rhine is also very important for tourism.
 Boat cruises – from short day-trip excursions to multiple-day cruises – are very popular.
-The banks of the Rhine are also popular with hikes and cyclers while simply driving through parts of the Rhine Valley is most enjoyable too.
+The banks of the Rhine are also popular with hikers and cyclists while simply driving through parts of the Rhine Valley is most enjoyable too.

-The Rhine River is 1,320 kilometer (820 miles) from its source in Alps in Switzerland to the North Sea in the Netherlands.
+The Rhine River is 1,320 kilometers (820 miles) from its source in the Alps in Switzerland to the North Sea in the Netherlands.
 The Rhine River is Der Rhein in German, Rhin in French, and Die Rijn in Dutch.

 The High Rhine – a Swiss River